 January 2019: Lume Deodorant Is Still Working

 I can put it on in the morning after my post-gym shower, wake up the next day smelling faintly of lavender and clary sage, do another application and go to the gym and leave the gym still only smelling like lavender and clary sage.
-I don’t even get such results from Dove or Degree (which leave me smelling like hot fabric softener and toilet bowl cleaner).
+I don’t even get such results from Dove or Degree (which leaves me smelling like a hot fabric softener and toilet bowl cleaner).

 Based on my previous natural deodorant experiences, I cannot guarantee that I will continue to like Lume.
 However, thus far it has been the most effective, one of the most comfortable to wear, and one of the least offensive fragrances of all the natural deodorants I have tried.

 This is where the post previously ended.
 Since I didn't stop my quest to find an effective deodorant, I've updated the post with the products I have tried since.